 Hello friends!
 I’m back with my next post about our adventures in Amsterdam!
 Since we spent about 9 days in Amsterdam, we had a lot of time to wander around the city exploring all the different parts.
 One of my favorite things to do when traveling is check out the open air markets!
+The markets in Amsterdam are unique in so many different ways.
+I mean, one is floating!
 You can always find really unique things, fun touristy trinkets, fresh food and yummy snacks.

 Bloemenmarkt aka Floating Flower Market

 This is the only floating flower market in the world!
 The shops all sit along houseboats on the canal as you can see above.
 It’s open all year and during the week unlike many markets that are only open on the weekends.